Toyota Yaris Hybrid Battery Troubleshooting

 Your Toyota hybrid battery should last between six and ten years.
 But, in some cases, it can be damaged by extreme weather.
 Also, if you’re not using your hybrid regularly, you might not get the most out of it.

 If your hybrid is overdue for a replacement, the dealerships can handle it.
-They will give you core credit, so you won’t have to pay anything out-of-pocket.
+They will give you core credit, so you won’t have to pay anything out of pocket.

 Check the alternator